lindaprotocol/wallet-cli/README.md

   }
 }

-# If gRPC requests on the main network are limited in speed, you can apply for an apiKey of Trongrid to improve the user experience
+# If gRPC requests on the main network are limited in speed, you can apply for an apiKey of Lindagrid to improve the user experience
 grpc = {
   mainnet = {
     apiKey = ""